 In 2005, the Kansas City Museum began a site-wide historic restoration and renovation process (all buildings and grounds) led by International Architects Atelier (IAA), a local architecture studio committed to design excellence through exploration, experimentation, and innovation.
 From 2005 to 2012, the following was completed with public funding:

-- roof restoration and exterior masonry repair to Corinthian Hall
+- roof restoration and exterior masonry repair to Corinthian Hall;

-- demolition of non-original construction
+- demolition of non-original construction;

-- restoration of major art glass in Corinthian Hall
+- restoration of major art glass in Corinthian Hall;

-- window and door replacement in Corinthian Hall and the Carriage House to energy efficient and UV protection glass
+- window and door replacement in Corinthian Hall and the Carriage House to energy efficient and UV protection glass;

-- new elevator in Corinthian Hall
+- new elevator in Corinthian Hall; and

-- an interpretive plan (2010) with proposed thematic approaches and site-use projections
+- an interpretive plan (2010) with proposed thematic approaches and site-use projections.